-Significant successes have resulted from implementation of pollution reduction efforts under the Clean Water Act.
-There has been a general decrease in heavy metals, which are both naturally occurring from underlying geology and human-made from manufacturing and industrial processes.
+Significant successes have resulted from many pollution reduction efforts under the Clean Water Act from State-driven activities such as permitting, watershed improvement, and monitoring.
+Heavy metals are both naturally occurring from underlying geology and human-made from manufacturing and industrial processes.